-- Develop a conceptual understanding of research, its need and ethical research practices. - Describe the types, methods and process of research. - Apply statistical techniques for analysis of data. - Explain the methods and techniques of qualitative research. - Prepare research proposal and report.
+- Develop a conceptual understanding of research, its need and ethical research practices. - Describe the types, methods and process of research. - Apply statistical techniques for analysis of data. - Undertake research based project work - Develop skills in developing project proposals

-Module 1: Scientific Knowledge and Research
+Module 1: Scientific Knowledge and Research 10 hrs

 - 1.1 Sources and philosophy of knowledge

 - 1.2 Scientific thinking and research

 - 1.3 Role of theory in research

 - 1.4 Need for research in Education and Special Education

-- 1.5 Ethics in research
+- 1.5 Process & Ethics in research